Frequently Asked Questions about Co-op

 Customers do not need a membership to shop at Co-op locations.

 While requirements may vary, membership is generally open to any individual over 16 years of age and businesses.

 - How do I become a member?

 It’s easy to become a member.
-Complete a Membership Application at your local Co-op location and purchase a share(s) of the Co-op.
+You can easily complete the Membership Application online by clicking here , or you may complete a Membership Application at any Lakeland Co-op location.
+To complete the Membership Application, you will need to purchase a share(s) of the Co-op.